 You’ve likely heard the claim that “college is the best four years of your life.”
 Society idealizes the college experience as one of adventure, self-growth, friendship and untapped potential that people will look back on for decades to come.
 As tuition continues to rise and more schools increase their focus on culture by offering everything from indoor wave pools to study abroad programs that span from Argentina to Antarctica, higher education institutions must work harder to differentiate themselves and connect with prospective students.
 This is why it’s more important than ever for universities to be able to offer exceptional personalized experiences.

-Web design firm and Acquia partner OHO Interactive used both Drupal and Acquia Lift to launch a new personalization strategy for Bryant University, intended to target their accepted student populations and increase yearly enrollment rates.
+Web design firm and Acquia partner OHO Interactive used both Drupal and Acquia Personalization to launch a new personalization strategy for Bryant University, intended to target their accepted student populations and increase yearly enrollment rates.
 Bryant was also particularly interested in using personalization tactics to boost their percentage of enrolled female applicants and Chinese international students.
 OHO developed a site for Undergraduate Admissions that leveraged dynamic messages on their landing pages to highlight features of Bryant’s campus life that were most relevant to each visitor’s interests.
 Through Drupal’s centralized platform, the firm was able to streamline all of the institution's current digital properties and academic programs into this Undergraduate Admission site.
 This allowed them to keep the attention of prospective students during their journey and eliminated the need to open extra tabs to find information on course requirements, available majors, etc. OHO also created a collection of student and alumni success stories and resource materials that promoted post-grad career opportunities and networking events.
-The agency promoted each of these stories across the site and used Acquia Lift to display the most relevant content to prospects.
+The agency promoted each of these stories across the site and used Acquia Personalization to display the most relevant content to prospects.

-Using data from previous interactions, the digital agency configured site users into segments and personas within Acquia Lift and used the Drupal 8 CMS to make and publish customized content assets that were then included on the homepage for each of those segments.
+Using data from previous interactions, the digital agency configured site users into segments and personas within Acquia Personalization and used the Drupal CMS to make and publish customized content assets that were then included on the homepage for each of those segments.
 These personalized homepage features included student profiles, custom financial aid resources and unique call to action buttons.
 In less than a year of running this personalized campaign strategy, Bryant University was able to reach a larger pool of admitted international students and increase their overall enrollment conversions.